yc-ng/8week_sql_challenge/case_02/casestudy_02_pre.md

 |10|104|1|*2, 6*|*1, 4*|2020-01-11 18:34:49.000|

 ## Data Issues
-Data issues in the existing schema include:
+Within this schema, we located data issues in the following tables:

 * `customer_orders` table
   * `null` values entered as text